Depends on whom you ask.

 It's great to be with him.
 I love a guy who expects so much from his teammates.
 He pushes his teammates.
 After games, we're traveling, guys are on their laptops, their iPads, watching movies, listening to music, this guy is watching film.
 He's breaking down situations.
 I'll be watching a movie, he'll tap me like, 'Come here.'
 He'll dissect plays like, 'This is what we got to do, me and you got to get this going.'
 I mean, this guy eats, sleeps basketball and the only thing he wants to do is to win another championship and I've never seen anybody as focused, as dedicated as Kobe.

 It's tough to listen to Jamison's last remarks, though, without flashing back to Andrew Bynum.
-The often-aloof seven-footer spent seven seasons with Bryant, winning two titles and blossoming into an All-Star amidst persistent (and now chronic) knee problems.
+The often-aloof 7-footer spent seven seasons with Bryant, winning two titles and blossoming into an All-Star amid persistent (and now chronic) knee problems.

 Bynum's since signed with the Cleveland Cavaliers on an incentive-laden two-year deal after playing nary a minute for the Sixers last season.
 When asked about Kobe's impact on his game last December, Bynum suggested that Bryant's ball-dominating habits might've curbed his own growth as a player (via Dave McMenamin):